Data Storage & Security

 We in Whereby are committed to safeguarding the privacy of our users.
 Our business model is to provide a paid service to users who need additional features on top of the Free version, and does not rely on widespread collection of general user data.
 We will only collect and process information that we need to deliver the service to you, and to continue to maintain and develop the service.

 You can reference more of our security and privacy standards in our Terms of Service.

 Who has my credit card details?

-We use Stripe for our credit card processing and storage - specifically Stripe Payments Europe, Ltd. If you aren't familiar with Stripe, they are an extremely reliable, global payment processor that managed transactions for thousands of customers every day.
+We use Stripe for our credit card processing and storage - specifically Stripe Payments Europe, Ltd. Stripe is an extremely reliable, global payment processor that managed transactions for thousands of customers every day.
 Stripe is a PCI Service Provider Level 1, which is the strictest level of certification possible for a payment processor.
-They use high-level security to achieve this, and they're also GDPR compliant!
+They use high-level security to achieve this, and they are also GDPR compliant.
 You can read more about their security measures and them as a company at https://stripe.com/no/payments